 Voice Clinic, 1 S. Park Clinic

-The professionals at UW Health's Swallowing Clinic evaluate and treat adult and pediatric patients with concerns about their swallowing function.
+The professionals at UW Health's Voice and Swallow Clinic evaluate and treat adult and pediatric patients with concerns about their swallowing function.
 We perform comprehensive reviews, taking into consideration any medical, surgical, lifestyle, occupational and emotional factors related to your concern.

 Treatment plans for swallowing problems are tailored to the patient based on the individual needs of the patient and family.
 Common treatment approaches include diet modifications, feeding strategies and swallow therapy.
 In some cases, medical or surgical interventions may also be indicated.